ionic-team/ionic-framework/core/src/utils/test/playwright/docs/usage-instructions.md

 ```

 > [!NOTE]
-> This command a wrapper for `npx playwright test`.
-All flags passed to `npm run test.e2e` can also be passed to `npx playwright test`.
+> This command is a wrapper for `npx playwright test`.
+All data passed to `npm run test.e2e` can also be passed to `npx playwright test`.

 ### Running Specific Test Files